By becoming a friend of your local park or open space, you can:

 Bury Knowle Park

-The group are currently focusing on improving the Sensory Garden and have been working with our resident gardeners to plant new wildflower areas.
-Visit the Friends of Bury Knowle Park website.
+Currently, the group is enhancing the Sensory Garden, collaborating with our resident gardeners to plant new wildflower areas.
+Learn more on the Friends of Bury Knowle Park website.

 Cutteslowe and Sunnymead